infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 <ChildComponent onClick={this.onClickHandler} />
 ```

-- if props don't fit on one line separate them with line breaks
-- put opening and closing tags in separate lines
+- if props don't fit on one line separate them with line breaks, and also put opening and closing tags in separate lines

 ``` javascript
 // bad